dxos/dxos/docs/content/tutorial/parties.md

 };
 ```

+> You can access [this](https://github.com/dxos/tutorial-tasks-app/blob/master/src/components/PartySettings.js) link to get the code of `Dialog`.

 Now, create a `PartyList` with a button to open the dialog (we will later display the created parties here):

 ```jsx:title=src/components/PartyList.js